ArsenalGunners/MVMDD/README.md

 ## 4. <span id="4">Citation</span>

-Please cite the following papers in your publications if the dataset helps your research.
+Please cite the following paper in your publications if the dataset helps your research.

      @inproceedings{Liu20CollabAR,
       title={{CollabAR}: Edge-assisted collaborative image recognition for mobile augmented reality },